πΈπΏ Eswatini

 Mbabane β The scenic capital of Eswatini

-Known as “The City of Swazi Culture,” Mbabane is a vibrant hub rich in tradition and history.
-Nestled in a picturesque valley, this capital showcases a blend of modernity and Swazi heritage, making it a unique point of interest in southern Africa.
+Mbabane, known as “The City of Swazi Culture,” is a lively city nestled in a beautiful valley.
+It offers a blend of modernity and traditional Swazi culture, making it an important destination in southern Africa.

 π Timeline of Mbabane

-1970: The official establishment of Mbabane as a town, growing its urban area and infrastructure.
+1970: Mbabane officially becomes a town, expanding its infrastructure.

 π Quick Stats